Model structures and relative Gorenstein flat modules and chain complexes: The -flat stable module category.

 Here lies a difference with respect to {\v{S}}aroch and {{\v{S}{t'o}}}v{\'{\i}}{\v{c}}ek's work.
 In \cite[Corollary 3.11]{SarochStovicek}, they proved that $(\mathcal{GF}(R),\mathcal{C}(R) \cap (\mathcal{PGF}(R))^\perp)$ is a complete cotorsion pair.
-This is based on the construction of a cotorsion pair $(\mathcal{PGF}(R),(\mathcal{PGF}(R))^\perp)$ formed by the projectively coresolved Gorenstein flat modules, which uses the existence of enough projectives in $\Mod(R)$.
-However, one advantage of \cite{SarochStovicek} is that a more explicit description of the trivial objects of the Gorenstein flat model structure is provided.
-Namely, an object is trivial if, and only if, it belongs to $(\mathcal{PGF}(R))^\perp$. \end{remark}
+This is based on the construction of a cotorsion pair $(\mathcal{PGF}(R),(\mathcal{PGF}(R))^\perp)$ formed by the projectively coresolved Gorenstein flat modules, which uses the existence of enough projectives in $\Mod(R)$. \end{remark}